Money Isn’t Just About Money

-Knowledge Hub
+Knowledge Hub for Financial Behavior

 - Integration: Financial health is interconnected with all aspects of life, including physical health, relationships, career satisfaction, and personal growth.

-- Emotional Well-being: Acknowledging and addressing the emotional aspects of money, such as stress, fear, or shame, is crucial for overall financial health.
+- Emotional Well-being: Acknowledging and addressing the emotional aspects of money, such as stress, fear, avoidance, or shame, is crucial for overall financial health.

 - Social Relationships: Financial issues often affect relationships, and vice versa.
 Strong social connections can provide support during financial challenges and contribute to long-term financial stability.